miadugas/WorkoutTrack/README.md

-In this app I' am creating a workout tracker so no one skips leg day.
+In this app I am creating a workout tracker so no one skips leg day.
 I am using a MongoDB with a Mongoose schema & routes are handeled with Express.

 Live site: